akkuplus/DatEng_Data_Pipeline_Apache_Airflow/README.md

 ### Setup Redshift cluster

-Create a cluster and set login "awsuser" and "password" <your password>.
+Create a cluster and set login "awsuser" and "your password".
 As soon as the cluster runs, set publicly accessibility (select "Amazon Redshift" -> "Clusters" -> "<name of your cluster>" ->  "Actions" -> "Modify publicly accessible setting" -> "Enable").